 Capital stress testing solutions with predictive analytics and scenario builders can help organizations stay compliant with regulatory capital requirements.
 And the volume of transaction activities flagged as potential examples of money laundering can be reduced as deep learning is used to apply increasingly sophisticated business rules to each one.

 Companies working in this area include Compliance.ai, a Retch company that matches regulatory documents to a corresponding business function; Merlon Intelligence, a global compliance technology company that supports the financial services industry to combat financial crimes, and Socure, whose patented predictive analytics platform boosts customer acceptance rates while reducing fraud and manual reviews.

 While some are rightfully concerned about AI replacing people in the workplace, let’s not forget that AI technology also has the potential to vastly help employees in their work, especially those in knowledge work.

 In fact, the automation of knowledge work has been listed as the #2 most disruptive emerging tech trend.

 The medical and legal professions, which are heavily reliant on knowledge workers, is where workers have been increasingly adopting AI as a diagnostic tool.

 There is an increasing number of companies working on technologies in this area.
-Kim Technologies, whose aim is to empower knowledge workers who have little to no IT programming experience with the tools to create new workflow and document processes with the help of AI, is one of them.
+Kim Technologies, whose aim is to empower knowledge workers who have little to no IT programming experience with the tools to create a new workflow and document processes with the help of AI, is one of them.
 Kyndi is another, whose platform is designed to help knowledge workers process vast amounts of information.

 15. Content Creation

-Content creation now includes any material people contribute to the online world, such as videos, ads, blog posts, white papers, infographics and other visual or written assets.
+Content creation now includes any material people contribute to the online world, such as videos, ads, blog posts, white papers, infographics, and other visual or written assets.

 Brands like USA Today, Hearst and CBS, are already using AI to generate their content.